EmaPeeva/flutter-fooddelivery-app/README.md

   - `google-services.json` to `android/app/`
   - `GoogleService-Info.plist` to `ios/Runner/`
 - **Development IDE:** Use Android Studio, VS Code, or IntelliJ with Flutter and Dart plugins installed.
 Ensure you have an emulator or device connected.
+-  **API Keys** Stripe Payment Integration:
+Replace the Stripe API keys in your code with your own test/live keys for processing payments securely.
+Example location in code:
+const String stripePublishableKey = 'pk_test_YOUR_OWN_STRIPE_KEY_HERE';
+- **Environment Variables / Secrets**
+If your project uses environment variables or secret files (e.g., .env or Dart --dart-define), update them with your own credentials.

+Avoid committing sensitive keys publicly.

+---

 ### Installation & Setup